sakasikai/blm-mll/source/Command line tools.md

 ##### Options

+- `-mll RAkELo`

+  set the multi-label learning algorithm as RAkELo.

 - `-ml <method>`

   All blm predictors but `CRF` can serve as base single-label classifier of the selected multi-label classifier.
 Valid methods are listed here: `SVM`, `RF`, `CNN`, `LSTM`, `GRU`, `Transformer`, `Weighted-Transformer`, `Reformer`